Major Initiatives

 Business Continuity Management (BCM)

-In further promoting BCM, we are making concerted efforts with suppliers to reduce associated risks by implementing specific measures.
-In fiscal 2022, to deal with frequent natural disasters in recent years, we rebuilt a system to identify disaster-induced damage to suppliers.
 Previously, we had conducted an impact survey on suppliers by concurrently using multiple systems for various customers.
 In place of these systems, we adopted a new, unified system, which has enabled us to perform the impact survey in a more efficient and timely manner and contribute to their BCM.

 Moreover, in order to recover quickly and maintain production, we continued to reinforce our earthquake and flood control measures at each base while at the same time reevaluating an appropriate level of inventories and examining ways to decentralize suppliers and production bases.